Thursday, September 19, 2024

 "Thank you," I replied.
 "Thank you for singing so beautifully.
 I actually wanted to ask you something.
 You see, we are waiting to find out the gender of our child.
 But as you were singing I felt this desire in my heart to ask you for your blessings, that if we have a girl that one day she may sing like you in service to God,"

-"Of course," she responded, "That is so beautiful," unshed tears shining in her eyes.
+"That is so beautiful," she said, "And of course, I can pray," Unshed tears shone in her eyes.

 To degrade?